Chords + Lyrics | All Right Now

 All Right Now TAB | Course Preview

-In the course, you get TAB for all sections so you play All Right Now’s chords in an authentic way.
+In the course, you get TAB for all sections so you can play All Right Now’s chords authentically.

-As a preview, here’s the the main riff, adapted to work for the sole guitarist in a band.
-Try playing this using a slap back delay and it’ll sound more like the original two guitar part.
-And don’t forget to turn the amp up!
+As a preview, here’s the main riff, adapted to work for the sole guitarist in a band.
+Try adding a slap-back delay for a fuller sound, closer to the original two-guitar part, and don’t forget to turn the amp up!

 Written by Free’s bass player